 Bitdefender and Kaspersky offer similar security features, like manual and scheduled scans, phishing protection, and ransomware protection.
 With both products, the firewall is only available for Windows users, so you’ll lose out on that function if you’re running macOS.

 One of Kaspersky’s unique features is an on-screen keyboard to protect against keylogging.
 Keylogging happens when hackers access the actual keys you’ve pressed on your physical keyboard.
+Kaspersky also features a web tracking tool to identify and block internet trackers.
+Our results showed that 40% of those attempts weren’t blocked.

-Bitdefender vs. Kaspersky: test results
+Bitdefender vs. Kaspersky: Test results

 Bitdefender vs. Kaspersky AV-TEST scores